rp-feds/rp-ui-starter-foundation/README.md

 -	Consistency and conventions between team members is paramount
 -	Solutions should be as simple and clear as possible
 -	Solutions should serve a specific purpose
-- Github Flow - follow branch based workflow https://help.github.com/articles/github-flow/
+- Github Flow - follow branch-based workflow https://help.github.com/articles/github-flow/